+Request to Make a Deputation/Presentation to

+October 6, 2020 Committee Meeting Council/Committee

-Request to Make a Deputation/Presentation to Council/Committee City of Kawartha Lakes City Clerk's Office Committee Meeting Committee Meeting Committee Meeting 26 Francis Street, PO Box 9000 Lindsay, ON K9V 5R8 705-324-9411
+City of Kawartha Lakes

+City Clerk's Office

+26 Francis Street, PO Box 9000 Lindsay, ON K9V 5R8 705-324-9411
-Richard Chartier

-Address:

-101 Juniper St

-City/Town/Village: Province: Postal Code:

-Fenelon Falls Ontario KOM 1NO

-Telephone: Email:

-There can be a maximum of two speakers for each deputation.
+Name: \ Richard Chartier Address: \ 101 Juniper St City/Town/Village: Province: \ Postal Code: Fenelon Falls Ontario KOM 1NO Telephone: \ Email: \ There can be a maximum of two speakers for each deputation.
 Please list the name(s) of the individual(s) who will be speaking.
 The names that are listed here will be included on the Council Meeting Agenda.

-Richard Chartier

-Doug Dickerson
+Deputant One: Richard Chartier Deputant Two: Doug Dickerson

-CW2020-110 Moved By Councillor Elmslie Seconded By Deputy Mayor O'Reilly Report RS2020-015, Proposed Direct Sale of City-Owned Property - Juniper Street, Fenelon Falls

-Please attach any additional supporting documents you wish to provide and submit with this completed form.

-Yes

-() No

-Collective correspondence from "Juniper St association/property owners" has been directed to all council members, Legal Division of Kawartha Lakes, as well the Mayor

-What action are you hoping will result from your presentation/deputation? \
+CW2020-110 Moved By Councillor Elmslie livoved by Councilion Little Seconded By Deputy Mayor O'Reilly Report RS2020-015, Proposed Direct Sale of City-Owned Property - Juniper Street, Fenelon Falls Please attach any additional supporting documents you wish to provide and submit with this completed form.
+Have you discussed this matter with City Staff?
+Yes If you Mile is to demonstrate the state we will be a second of the secon If yes, Which department and staff member(s) have you spoken to?
+Collective correspondence from "Juniper St association/property owners" has been directed to all council members, Legal Division of Kawartha Lakes, as well the Mayor What action are you hoping will result from your presentation/deputation?
+That council will reconsider the colo of the curplus land to the Fendley Community Have in a latitude.
 That council will reconsider the sale of the surplus land to the Fenelon Community Housing Initiative.
+That council will reconsider the sale of the surplus land to the Penelon Community Housing Initiative.
+That council will reconsider the sale of the surplus land to the Penelon Community Housing Initiative.
+That council will reconsider the sale of the surplus fand to the Penelon Community Housing Initiative.
+That council will reconsider the sale of the surplus fand to the Penelon Community Housing Initiative.
+That council will reconsider the sale of the surplus fand to the Penelon Community Housing Initiative.
+That council will reconsider the sale of the surplus land to the Penelon Community Housing Initiative.
+That council will reconsider the sale of the surplus land to the Penelon Community Housing Initiative.
+That council will reconsider the sale of the surplus fand to the Penelon Community Housing Initiative.
+That council will reconsider the sale of the surplus land to the Penelon Community Housing Initiative.